Submit Article

 What Was the Outcome?

-The court dismissed the defendants' appeal for the most part, upholding the Assistant Registrar's orders that:
+The High Court dismissed the defendants' appeal for the most part.
+The court upheld the Assistant Registrar's orders with minor modifications to include specific technical safeguards.
+The operative orders were as follows:

-1. LPP must produce and return the original hard drive of the Dell laptop to the judicial manager of OTN.
+• Production of Hard Disk: The first defendant, Lane P Pendleton, was ordered to produce and return the original hard drive of the Dell laptop to the Judicial Manager of Orient Telecommunications Networks Pte Ltd.

-2. The defendants must produce for inspection the emails listed in their lists of documents, as well as the soft copies of all emails and their attachments listed in those documents.
+• Inspection of Emails: The defendants were ordered to produce for inspection the soft copies of all emails and their attachments as listed in the defendants' lists of documents.

 Why Does This Case Matter?